prosopo/procaptcha-wordpress/readme.txt

   return $activate;
 }

-add_filter( 'procap_activate', 'my_procap_activate' );
+add_filter( 'procaptchaactivate', 'my_procaptchaactivate' );
 `

-= Skipping procap_ verification on a specific form =
+= Skipping procaptcha verification on a specific form =

-The plugin has a filter to skip adding and verifying procap_ on a specific form.
+The plugin has a filter to skip adding and verifying procaptcha on a specific form.
 The filter receives three parameters: current protection status ('true' by default), source and form_id.

 The source is the plugin's slug (like 'directory/main-plugin-file.php'), the theme name (like 'Avada') or the WordPress core (like 'WordPress').